ExaScience/elprep/README.md

 ### --filter-non-exact-mapping-reads

 Removes all alignments where the mapping is not an exact match with the reference, albeit soft-clipping is allowed.
-This filter checks the CIGAR string and only allow occurences of M and S.
+This filter checks the CIGAR string and only allows occurences of M and S.

 ### --filter-non-exact-mapping-reads-strict